djalilhebal/subsimplex/Ramblings.md

 - **Remember:**
 We should not simply filter requests based on a simplistic content-type check. \
-Rejecting non-"text/*" requests is bad because:
+Rejecting non-"text/*" requests is a horrible idea because:
-    - .vtt is "text/vtt"
+    - `.vtt` is "text/vtt"
-    - .srt is "application/x-subrip"
+    - `.srt` is "application/x-subrip"
-    - Not sure about the content-type of other supported formats.
+    - Not sure about the media types of other supported formats.

 ## Related projects